Sakshi (film)

 Sakshi, the directorial debut of Bapu (who also worked as art director), was the first Telugu film to be shot completely in outdoor locations, with filming taking place in Pulidindi, a village located on the banks of the Godavari River.
 It was the acting debut of Ranga Rao, who later prefixed the film's title to his name.
 The entire film was completed in less than 20 days.

 Sakshi was released on 1 July 1967.
 Although many people in the Telugu film industry believed the film would not run for even 20 days in theatres, it ran for almost a month and became a profitable venture, besides receiving critical acclaim.
 It was later screened at the Tashkent film festival in 1968, where it was also well received.
+The film received critical acclaim during its screening at the Tashkent film festival.

 Plot

 Kishtaiah is a naïve and bucolic boatman living in Dachampaadu, an islet in the Godavari belt.
 In the same area lives Fakeeru, a dreaded criminal.
 The village head, known by his title Munasabu, hires Fakeeru as his lorry driver to transport coconuts to the town.
 The only person Fakeeru cares for in the village is his sister Chukka.
 He abandons Ratthi, a woman who was madly in love with him.
-Kishtaiah's uncle Gourayya and his fellow guard are murdered by Fakeeru when trying to stop him from stealing coconuts from Munasabu's garden.
-As Kishtaiah is the sole witness to these murders, the village elders force him to testify against Fakeeru in court.
+Kishtayya's uncle Gourayya and his fellow guard are murdered by Fakeeru when trying to stop him from stealing coconuts from Munasabu's garden.
+As Kishtayya is the sole witness to these murders, the village elders force him to testify against Fakeeru in court.

 Fakeeru is arrested, but vows revenge.
-He escapes from prison, and no villager gives Kishtaiah shelter.
-Chukka marries Kishtaiah, in the hope that her brother would not kill him.
-Fakeeru is unaware of this and attacks Kishtaiah, who eventually abandons his naïve persona and kills Fakeeru.
-All the villagers who earlier shunned Kishtaiah now surround him, but Kishtaiah, disgusted with their selfish behaviour, leaves the village and surrenders to the police.
+He escapes from prison, and no villager gives Kishtayya shelter.
+Chukka marries Kishtayya, in the hope that her brother would not kill him.
+Fakeeru is unaware of this and attacks Kishtayya, who eventually abandons his naïve persona and kills Fakeeru.
+All the villagers who earlier shunned Kishtayya now surround him, but Kishtayya, disgusted with their selfish behaviour, leaves the village and surrenders to the police.